 For ease of use, do you want to mount the display on a wall or set it on a desk?
 Many home weather station displays can do both, including all three weather stations on our list above.
 In addition, they all have a little different interface, but none of them are clunky or hard to navigate.

 Of course, functionality is also important.
 What can you do with the data?
 Can you make graphs?
 Can you see trends?
 Can you set alarms or notifications?
 Davis Instruments typically leads the way when it comes to functional weather displays, but the other brands are catching up!

 We mentioned above that AcuRite seems to be the leader when it comes to displays.
 Ambient Weather is making strides to try and change that.
 There is a recent update to Ambient’s WS-2902, called the WS-2000.
 Nearly everything is identical about these two models, except for the screen.
-The monitor for the Ambient Weather WS-2000 is a high-definition, tablet-like touch screen that is so awesome!
-It’ll set you back almost about an extra hundred bucks though.
-You make the call on that one.
+The monitor for the Ambient Weather WS-2000 is a high-definition, tablet-like touch screen that is awesome!
+It’ll set you back almost about an extra hundred bucks though, so you’ll have to make the call on that one.
 Click the image below to see a detailed comparison between these two Ambient Weather models.

 Although reliability is an important factor in determining the best home weather station, it is also somewhat subjective.
 Rather than just give you our opinion which home weather stations are the most reliable, we’ve done extensive research and shared our findings with you on our review pages.
 The weather stations on this list are all reliable sources of local weather data and have past the test of user reviews, each polls significantly well with customer feedback.
 This is where the importance of weather station reviews comes into play.
 This goes for both our reviews and customer reviews through Amazon, or any online retailer.
 You should always do your due diligence when buying any product by reading through the customer reviews prior to purchasing.